panzerdp/dmitripavlutin.com/content/posts/050-js-interview/index.md

 ## 8. Key takeaways

 You might be thinking that some of the questions are useless to ask during the interview.
 I have the same feeling, especially regarding the [eagle eye test](#3-eagle-eye-test).
+Still, they could be asked.

-Still, some of these questions can assess if you are seasoned in JavaScript, and you know it's common traps.
-If you failed to answer some, it's a good indicator of what you must study next!
+Some of these questions can truly assess if you are seasoned in JavaScript, that you know its issues.
+If you failed to answer some while reading the post, it's a good indicator of what you must study next!

-*What is your favorite tricky JavaScript question?*
+*Is it fair to ask tricky questions during the interview?
+Let me know your opinion.*